Turtuk in Ladakh – How to Reach, Sightseeing & Tips

 This entire region is in a rain shadow area which means that it should not receive any rain at all.
 But thanks to global warming, it rains here now in the month of July and sometimes a lot.

 Winters here are however very harsh.
 During the months of January and February, the temperature can go as far as -10 to -15 Degrees Celsius.
-It snows quite a bit in Turtuk during winters and sometimes the road across Khardung La can get blocked as well.
+It snows quite a bit in Turtuk during winter and sometimes the road across Khardung La can get blocked as well.

 Best Time to Visit Turtuk